nicbou/nicolasbouliane.com/frontend/content/blog/singapore-malaysia-border-bicycle.md

 ## Waiting time

 I crossed on February 10 2024, the first day of the Chinese New Year.
 There were a lot of cars waiting, but as a cyclist I did not wait at all.
 It was very easy.
 Motorcyclists didn't wait either.

+## Cycling in Malaysia

+I wrote [a detailed post](/blog/malaysia-on-a-bike) about my bicycle trip across Malaysia.
+If you're thinking of doing the same, it's worth a read.